andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # Configuring Ruby LSP

-Zed has good support for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), meaning there's a lot of tooling already available that can be used.
+Zed has good built-in support for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), meaning there's a lot of tooling already available that can be used.

-For Ruby, Zed defaults to using [Solargraph](https://solargraph.org) as its language server for Ruby.
+Zed defaults to using [Solargraph](https://solargraph.org) as its language server for Ruby.

 My preference is to use [Ruby LSP](https://github.com/Shopify/ruby-lsp), since I'm a [contributor](https://github.com/Shopify/ruby-lsp/graphs/contributors).
 It can configured in Zed's settings as follows: